Deadly Kennesaw shooting that ended with 14 arrests was gang-related, warrants say

 Cobb County Police said the victim, 23-year-old Devere Blake, died at the scene after being shot.

-It happened at the TownPark Crossing Apartments on George Busbee Parkway around 10:20 p.m.
+It happened at apartments off the 3700 block of Towne Crossing around 10:20 p.m.
 The Associated Press reports that 11 of the suspects arrested are teens, while the remaining suspects are adults.

 Jail records show 18-year-old Juquavious Ryan, 18-year-old Sean Gross, and 20 year-old Danielle Sewell were taken to the Cobb County jail.